baskotaaashu/ELK-Stack-Project1/README.md

   In this project,Filebeat collects and parse logs written by local syslog server of the webservers.
   For example, we can track the ssh login attempts in the webservers._
   _The following screenshot displays the successfull test ssh login in the webserver Web-2 from Kibana portal._

   ![Kibana dilspaying ssh login attempt on Web-2](Diagrams/web-2_ssh_login_attempt.png)

 - _Metric beat monitors the server and the services they host and collect their metrics.
-  _In this project, Metricbeat gathers the metrcis from the docker container dvwa(d*mn vuulnerable web application)._
+  _In this project, Metricbeat gathers the metrics from the docker container dvwa(d*mn vuulnerable web application)._
   _For example, we can track the cpu usage of the dvwa docket container._
   _The following screenshot displays the cpu usage of dvwa container from the Kibana portal._

    ![Kibana displaying cpu usage of DVWA container](Diagrams/cpu_usage_dvwa.png)

 ### Using the Playbook